libuv/libuv/docs/src/threadpool.rst

     ``SA_RESTART`` must not be set.

     The setting is global because the thread pool is shared by all loops in the
     process: the most recently configured value applies to every loop.
-Worker threads unblock the signal when they start, in case it is masked in the thread that starts the pool.
 Call this function before the thread pool starts.

     Returns ``UV_ENOSYS`` on Windows.